Vitto44/astro-blog/src/content/reviews/sk/fortuna.md

 termsAndConditions: "By registering an account with us, you agree to our Terms and Conditions.
 Please make sure you read and understand them before proceeding."
 investment: 20
 reward: 100
+pubDate: "2021-09-01"
 rewardType: "Free Spins"
 code: "fortuna"
+description: "Review of the Fortuna brand."
 redeemLink: "#"
 imgMain: "@/images/fortuna.jpg"
 imgAlt: "Mockup boxes of machine screws set"